OUR COMMITMENT TO YOU

 There are ticket selling facilities, be it a staffed booking office or ticket vending machine at each station at which we call.
 Details of these can be found on our Station Information webpage.

-Information on accessibility, access conditions and availability of onboard facilities for disabled people, people with reduced mobility and older people, is available on request from all staffed stations at which we call, our Passenger Assist team on 0800 316 1323, the Passenger Assist webpage or through the Passenger Assist app.
+Information on accessibility, access conditions and availability of onboard facilities for disabled people, people with reduced mobility and older people, is available on request from all staffed stations at which we call, our Passenger Assist team on 0800 316 1323, the Passenger Assist webpage; through the Passenger Assist app by Transreport (which is available from your local app store) or using our WhatsApp number on 07816123149, available 24/7 except Christmas Day and Boxing Day when we are closed.

 2. Punctuality and general principles to cope with disruption to services